About BCARC & K7JEP

 Please contact one of our club officers if you are interested in becoming a member of BCARC or if you know of an event in Bonner County Idaho in need of communication support.

-Download club membership application.
+Download club membership application from the Downloads Page.
 Adobe Acrobat reader is required.
 Download free Acrobat reader here.
 If another format is desired or you need it sent by snail mail, contact a club officer above.